tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 nextup:
     - "[Exporting](/tilemill/docs/crashcourse/exporting/) your map."
 ---

+{% include prereq.html %}

 [OSM Bright](https://github.com/mapbox/osm-bright) is a sensible starting point for quickly making beautiful maps in TileMill based on an OpenStreetMap database.
 This guide aims get you quickly set up with this template and rendering a exporting a customized version of it in under 30 minutes.

 ## Step 0: Download & install required software

-In order to use OSM Bright on OS X you will need to download & install a number of packages (unless you know you have already installed them).
+In order to use OSM Bright on OS X you will need to download & install a number of packages in addition to TileMill (unless you know you have already installed them).

-### TileMill

-[Get it here](http://tilemill.com).
-Unzip the download & drag the app to your Applications folder to install.

 ### The GDAL 'complete' framework